 At this point, it’s worth pointing out that even if this disorder is not treated, it can still be alleviated, especially when a person gets positive communication experiences and learns ways to cope with anxiety.

-In the 1950s and 1960s, behavioural therapy techniques were developed that proved useful in the treatment of social anxiety disorder and simple phobias (such as the fear of heights or flying).
-The purpose of behavioural therapy was to treat the symptoms (e.g., anxiety) instead of the root causes (e.g., a traumatic experience from childhood).
+In the 1950s and 1960s, behavioral therapy techniques were developed that proved useful in the treatment of social anxiety disorder and simple phobias (such as the fear of heights or flying).
+The purpose of behavioral therapy was to treat the symptoms (e.g., anxiety) instead of the root causes (e.g., a traumatic experience from childhood).

-However, since behavioural therapy proved to be inadequate, it was supplemented in the 1970s with a special depression therapy called cognitive therapy.
-Cognitive-behavioural therapy is used both as a group and individual therapy.
+However, since behavioral therapy proved to be inadequate, it was supplemented in the 1970s with a special depression therapy called cognitive therapy.
+Cognitive-behavioral therapy is used both as a group and individual therapy.

 At the beginning of treatment, the situations that a person avoids are identified; then, they are allowed to experience these situations or activities.
 It also seeks to identify negative thoughts that occur automatically in relation to problematic situations, to make them more realistic.
 It also seeks to detect false beliefs and negative thoughts that occur automatically in relation to problematic situations.

 Studies have shown that cognitive-behavioral therapy is beneficial in the treatment of SAD and phobias, as well as other conditions, such as gambling, alcohol and drug addiction, and eating disorders.
 Often, there are specific mental patterns behind various psychological problems, but the services of a psychologist or psychiatrist are often expensive and not accessible to everyone.